Noa239/DrFrostMaths/README.md

 After you've done that, look at the URL, it should look something like: `https://www.drfrostmaths.com/do-question.php?aaid=15326547`.
 You want to get the aaid at the end, so the aaid would be **15326547**.

-Great, you've gotten the aaid, now paste it near the end of [index.js](https://github.com/Stefanuk12/DrFrostMaths/blob/main/Bot/index.js#L131) where it says `AAIDHERE`.
+Great, you've gotten the aaid, now paste it near the end of [index.js](https://github.com/Stefanuk12/DrFrostMaths/blob/main/Bot/index.js#L131) where it says `AAIDHERE`, it should now look like [this](https://i.imgur.com/68ZB8JW.png)

 ### Launching the bot
 After doing all of the above, you will need to open a terminal/command prompt in the installation directory and type the following commands: